+Calculating the partonic structure of the hadrons from QCD has always been an important goal in hadronic physics.
+There have been two main approaches apart from various phenomenology and models: light-front quantization and lattice QCD.
+Here the authors give a very brief review on LFQ and lattice approaches that are different from the main subject of this review.

-Although LFQ {explicitly use} the parton degrees of freedom, it has not been very successful in practical calculations.
-First of all, LF perturbation theory (LFPT), like the standard Hamiltonian perturbation theory, breaks Lorentz symmetry manifestly and requires a sophisticated renormalization scheme to restore it.
+Although LFQ explicitly uses the parton degrees of freedom, it has not been very successful in practical calculations.
+First of all, LF perturbation theory, like the standard Hamiltonian perturbation theory, breaks Lorentz symmetry manifestly and requires a sophisticated renormalization scheme to restore it.
 A potential renormalization scheme must deal with the long-range correlations in the $\xi^-$ direction which require functional dependence on the renormalization counterterms~\cite{Wilson:1994fk}.
-Thus LFPT has not been used for any calculations beyond one loop, except for the two-loop anomalous magnetic moment in QED~\cite{Langnau:1992zj}.
-In fact, the common wisdom of using dimensional regularization (DR) for the transverse integrals and cut-off {regularization} for the longitudinal one has not been proven useful for multi-loop calculations, although it has been successfully used to derive the BFKL evolution by Mueller from the quarkonium wave functions~\cite{Mueller:1993rr}.
+Thus LF perturbation theory has not been used for any calculations beyond one loop, except for the two-loop anomalous magnetic moment in QED~\cite{Langnau:1992zj}.
+In fact, the common wisdom of using dimensional regularization (DR) for the transverse integrals and cut-off regularization for the longitudinal one has not been proven useful for multi-loop calculations, although it has been successfully used to derive the BFKL evolution by Mueller from the quarkonium wave functions~\cite{Mueller:1993rr}.

-The enthusiasm for using LFQ in QCD is not about perturbation theory, but to solve the hadron states directly in partons.
-Discretized { LFQ} was proposed in ~\cite{Pauli:1985ps} to make practical calculations for the bound state problems.
+The enthusiasm for using LFQ in QCD is not about perturbation theory, but to solve the hadron states.
+Discretized LFQ was proposed in~\cite{Pauli:1985ps} to make practical calculations for the bound state problems.
 This non-perturbative method turns out to be successful for models in 1+1 dimension, such as the Schwinger model ~\cite{McCartor:1994im,Harada:1995au}, the 1+1 QCD~\cite{Burkardt:1989wy,Srivastava:2000cf}, the 1+1 $\phi^4$ theory~\cite{Harindranath:1987db} and the sine-Gordon model~\cite{Burkardt:1992sz}.
 For 3+1 dimensional theories, simple approximations have been considered, like the Tamm-Dancoff approximation~\cite{Perry:1990mz}.
 For QCD itself, one again has to use severe truncations in the number of Fock states.
-Some recent works of this type include Refs.~\cite{Vary:2009gt,Lan:2019vui,Jia:2019iyk}.
-However, there has been no demonstration so far that the Fock-space truncation actually converges~\cite{Wilson:1994fk}, and therefore a systematic approximation for QCD bound states has yet to be found.
+Some recent works of this type include~\cite{Vary:2009gt,Lan:2019vui,Jia:2019iyk}.
+However, to derive a fully-renormalized hamiltonian is difficult and moreover, there has been no demonstration so far that the Fock-space truncation actually converges~\cite{Wilson:1994fk}.
+Therefore a systematic approximation for QCD bound states in LFQ has yet to be found.